Supreme Court ruled daycare, home-based caregivers not public employees and can't be unionized

 Gov. Snyder then replaced the MQC3 board of directors with new members who would represent workers and taxpayers instead of the union.
 In December 2012, the new board members voted to disband the MQC3, which led to an end to the dues skim as soon as the collective bargaining agreement expired at the end of February 2013.

 The Mackinac Center Legal Foundation has filed a complaint against the SEIU to try to get back some of the dues that was paid to the SEIU.
 That case is still pending.
 The Legal Foundation also filed an amicus brief in the Harris v.
-Quinn case and joined the Cato Institute and the National Federation of Independent Business in another filed with the Supreme Court.
+Quinn case and joined the Cato Institute and the National Federation of Independent Business in another case filed with the Supreme Court.